Philip Goff (philosopher): Career

-Goff got his PhD at University of Reading under Galen Strawson, one of the few proponents of panpsychism at that time, who was rediscovering Bertrand Russell's and Arthur Eddington’s earlier work on monism.
+Goff got his PhD at University of Reading under Galen Strawson, one of the few proponents of panpsychism at that time, who was rediscovering Bertrand Russell's and Arthur Eddington's earlier work on monism.
 Goff then did postdoctoral work at the Centre for Consciousness at the Australian National University.

-He was at The University of Hertfordshire, and King's College London.
-He was an Associate Professor of Philosophy at Central European University and at the Department of Philosophy, University of Birmingham.
+Goff was at The University of Hertfordshire and King's College London.
+He was an Associate Professor of Philosophy at Central European University and the Department of Philosophy, University of Birmingham.

-He is currently an Associate Professor at Durham University.
+Goff is a Professor in the Department of Philosophy at Durham University.

-In 2014, Goff attended the Consciousness Cruise off Greenland sponsored by Dimitri Volkov and the Moscow Center for Consciousness Studies.
-It was a floating conference on a sailboat that featured prominent philosophers of mind such as David Chalmers, Paul Churchland, Patricia Churchland, Andy Clark, Daniel Dennett, Keith Frankish, Nicholas Humphrey, Jesse Prinz, and Derk Pereboom.
+In 2014, Goff attended the Consciousness Cruise off Greenland, sponsored by Dmitry Volkov and the Moscow Center for Consciousness Studies.
+It was a floating conference that featured prominent philosophers of mind such as David Chalmers, Paul Churchland, Patricia Churchland, Andy Clark, Daniel Dennett, Keith Frankish, Nicholas Humphrey, Jesse Prinz, and Derk Pereboom.
 Goff gave a talk about his developing position on and defense of panpsychism.

-Goff and Keith Frankish, a colleague who defends the opposing view of illusionism, started the YouTube channel "Mind Chat” in 2021, interviewing scientists and philosophers of consciousness such as Tim O'Connor, Janet Levin, Christof Koch, Anil Seth, and Helen Yetter-Chappel.
+Goff and Keith Frankish, a colleague who defends the opposing view of illusionism, started the YouTube channel "Mind Chat" in 2021, interviewing scientists and philosophers of consciousness such as Tim O'Connor, Janet Levin, Christof Koch, Anil Seth, and Helen Yetter-Chappel.